ccrsxx/homelab/README.md

 ## Running Scripts with Python

-Python scripts are used to automate various tasks on my homelab.
-For example. there's `docker.py` which is to deploy and update docker containers via docker compose files and `failover.py` which is to perform failover operations when my main WAN connection goes down.
+Python scripts are used to automate various tasks in my homelab.
+For example, `docker.py` is used to deploy and update Docker containers via Docker Compose files, and `failover.py` is used to perform failover operations when my main WAN connection goes down.

 ### How to Use Scripts